Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: -Robust Bayesian Learning

 In the previous section, we reviewed the $m$-free energy criterion introduced by \cite{morningstar2020pac}, which was argued to produce predictive distributions that are more expressive, providing a closer match to the underlying sampling distribution $\nu(x)$.
 However, the approach is not robust to the presence of outliers.
-In this section, we introduce a novel free energy criterion that addresses both expressivity in the presence of misspecification and robustness in setting with outliers.
+In this section, we introduce { $(m,t)$-robust Bayesian learning and the associated novel free energy criterion} that addresses both expressivity in the presence of misspecification and robustness in setting with outliers.
 To this end, we study the general setting described in Section \ref{sec:setup} in which the sampling distribution $\tilde{\nu}(x)$ satisfies both Assumption \ref{ass:out} and Assumption \ref{ass:mis}, and we investigate the use of the $\log_t$-loss with $t\in[0,1)$ as opposed to the standard $\log$-loss as assumed in \cite{morningstar2020pac}.

-\subsection{Robust $m$-free energy}
+\subsection{Robust $m$-free Energy}

 For a proposal posterior $q(\theta)$, generalizing (\ref{mutlisample_log}), we define the multi-sample empirical $\log_t$-loss evaluated at a data point $x$ as

 From the concavity of the $t$-logarithm with $t\in[0,1)$, in a manner similar to (\ref{chain_ineq}), the loss (\ref{emp_t_obj}) provides an upper bound on the original $\log_t$-loss $\mathcal{R}_t(q,x)$ in (\ref{ens_risk_x})